etzih/ssde/README.md

 **The Small Scalable Disassembler Engine**

 Copyright (C) 2015, Constantine Shablya.
-See Copyright Notice in LICENSE.txt
+See Copyright Notice in LICENSE.md

 SSDE is a small, scalable disassembly engine, purposed to analyze machine code and retrieving information on instructions (their length, opcode,